Adam West: Death

 On June 15, 2017, Los Angeles projected the Bat-Signal on City Hall as a tribute to West, and in his hometown of Walla Walla, Washington, the Bat-Signal was shone upon the landmark Whitman Tower.

 West had pre-recorded five more Family Guy episodes as Mayor Adam West, which were released posthumously as part of the sixteenth season.
 He also recorded the 11th episode of Powerless, which never aired due to the show's cancellation.
 NBC aired the episode online after West's death.

 West's last public appearances were from March to April 2017 at the NorthEast ComicCon & Collectibles Extravaganza in Hanover, Massachusetts, where he was the guest of honor, Fan Expo Dallas, and Silicon Valley Comic Con.
 He was cremated at Hollywood Forever Cemetery.
+Following his death Family Guy paid further tribute to West making him the namesake of Adam West Regional High School in the show which was previously named after fellow actor James Woods.